Strawberry Torte

 Prep

-- Preheat the oven to 350° Fahrenheit.
-Grease the bottom of an 11" tart pan and lightly sprinkle with some flour.
-Be sure not to grease the sides of the tart pan as this will interfere with the batter rising.
+Grease the bottom of a springform pan and lightly sprinkle with some flour.
+Be sure not to grease the sides of the springform as this will interfere with the batter rising.

 Making The Batter

-- Reduce the speed to low and add in one egg at a time.
+• Reduce the speed to low.
+Add one egg at a time.
 Allow each egg to fully incorporate into the batter before adding the next egg.
+Slowly add the milk into the batter.
+Beat on low until the milk is well combined.

 Baking The Cake